Photo credit: ©USGS

-Habitat: estuarine habitats, lakes, marine habitats, water courses, wetlands
+- It is found in estuarine habitats, lakes, marine habitats, water courses, and wetlands.

-Origin and Distribution: Originates in the Caspian, Black and Azov seas and small coastal lakes in this area.
-Considered invasive in Eastern Europe, Baltic Sea, Laurentian Great Lakes and
+- Originates in the Caspian, Black and Azov seas and small coastal lakes in this area.
+Considered invasive in Eastern Europe, Baltic Sea, Laurentian Great Lakes and Finger Lakes.

 - Occurring in estuaries, lakes, water courses, and wetlands.
 It is a voracious predator and may compete with other invertebrates and vertebrates.
 Through this competition, C. pengoi has the potential to affect the abundance and condition of fish and fish larvae; this species also impacts fisheries by clogging nets and fishing gears.

 - The only described vector for this species is ships ballast water.

 Is it found in Ireland or Northern Ireland?